Planning for a hospital stay

 You might need to plan ahead for some of the supports you would like to have during your hospital stay.

-Think about what would make you feel more comfortable and safe and plan for these supports to be in place before you go into hospital.
+Think about what would make you feel more comfortable and safe and plan for these supports to be in place before you go into the hospital.
 This can be particularly helpful if you are aware that this hospital stay will be longer than a couple of days.

-Or you might like to have a close friend or particular family member present for these conversations and need to let them know that you would like for them to be there.
+You might like to have a close friend or particular family member present for these conversations and need to let them know that you would like for them to be there.

-It might even make you more comfortable to have an overnight bag that is always packed and ready to go in case of an emergency hospital admission.
+It might even make you more comfortable to have an overnight hospital bag that is always packed and ready to go in case of an emergency hospital admission.

 Planning for when you leave hospital

-A key part of planning for your hospital stay may be the planning you need to ensure you can confidently leave hospital, known as discharge planning.
+A key part of planning for your hospital stay may be the planning you need to ensure you can confidently leave the hospital, known as discharge planning.

 The reasons for discharge planning are:

-• To give you a better experience of care
+- to give you a better experience of care;

-Transition care is short term support and assistance to improve your independence so you can return to living confidently in the community.
+Transition care is short-term support and assistance to improve your independence so you can return to living confidently in the community.

-For more information on whether you might benefit from transition care and what services this can include, read our article, ‘Do I need transition care?
+For more information on whether you might benefit from transition care and what services this can include, read this Aged Care Guide: Do I need transition care?

 Family members, carers and doctors, nurses or specialists can be involved in your discharge planning so that everyone understands what needs to be done to help you.

-When you are ready to be discharged this could also involve organising your transport home.
+When you are ready to be discharged, this could also involve organising your transport home.

-You can learn more about the discharge process in our article, ‘What is the role of a hospital discharge planner?
+You can learn more about the discharge process in this Aged Care Guide: What is the role of a hospital discharge planner?

-Subscribe to our FREE weekly e-newsletter for exclusive updates, news, and in-depth information.
+Subscribe to ourFREE weekly e-newsletter for exclusive updates, news, and in-depth information.

-Related content
+Related content:

 Top health concerns for older people